 So, Project Feijoa was born.
 Their debut album The California Tapes will be out in early 2019.

 Bob also plays with Canadian fiddle player Gillian Boucher; their collaboration is a resuscitated version of the duo they briefly formed 12 years ago.
 That didn't last long, but the stent is in now.
-Gillian is one of those fiddle players who put their feet on the ground and the music comes up that way from somewhere deep down below.
-A monkey could accompany Gillian, but she's chosen him.
+In October and November 2019, they play Nova Scotia's Celtic Colours Festival, followed by a tour of New England.
+On the way back to NZ, they will play Yachats Celtic Festival on the Oregon coast.

 Bob also plays with the Wellington based Celtic collective Criu, when somebody will hire them.